Crohn’s Disease: Symptoms and Treatment

 - Avoiding foods rich in fiber, which is bad for inflamed intestines

-- Avoiding oily and fried foods and sauces.
+- Staying away from oily and fried foods and sauces.

 - Avoiding dairy.
 It’s hard to digest and causes pain.